Moira, County Down: 21st century

 The present village is primarily a dormitory settlement for commuters into Belfast, Lisburn, and Craigavon.

-On 4 January, 2019, it was announced that Frances and Patrick Connolly, a local couple in Moira, had won £115 million in the EuroMillions lottery, making them the UK's fourth-biggest lottery winners. this resulted in the couple being the UK's fourth biggest lottery winners.
+On 4 January 2019, it was announced that Frances and Patrick Connolly, a local couple in Moira, had won £115 million in the EuroMillions lottery, making them the UK's fourth-biggest lottery winners.
 The couple, who won precisely £114,969,775.70, told the Belfast Telegraph: "This is a massive sum of money and we want it to have a huge impact on the lives of other people we know and love as well as on our future too.
 This win gives us the chance to really make a difference for our family and friends".

 Government and politics

 Moira is at the very edge of the boundaries of the City of Lisburn, and is therefore subject to the local government authority of Lisburn and Castlereagh City Council.
 Both the overall council and the electoral area (Killultagh) for Moira are dominated by unionist parties.
 During the 2011 council elections the members elected for Killultagh were, in order of preference, as follows: